Ethnic Groups: Kpelle 20.3%, Bassa 13.4%, Grebo 10%, Gio 8%, Mano 7.9%, Kru 6%, Lorma 5.1%, Kissi 4.8%, Gola 4.4%, other

 July 20-August 11, 2003 - Liberian rebels, aided by US military and UN peacekeepers, fight to remove Taylor from office.

 August 11, 2003 - Taylor officially relinquishes his office in a ceremony at the presidential palace.
 Vice President Moses Blah is sworn in as Liberia's 22nd president.
 Taylor later leaves for Nigeria, which had offered him asylum.

 September 19, 2003 - UN Security Council Resolution 1509 establishes a peacekeeping force in Liberia.

-October 14, 2003 - Gyude Bryant takes office in Liberia as the head of an interim government meant to disarm fighters and pave the way for elections in the West African country.
+October 14, 2003 - Gyude Bryant takes office in Liberia as the head of an interim government meant to disarm fighters and pave the way for elections.

 In addition, as a UN member, the United States will pay another $245 million for UN peacekeeping operations.